Py-pharm/Relational-Data-Modelling-with-Postgres/Readme.md

 with JSON metadata** on the songs in their app.

-They need a data engineer to create a **Postgres** database with tables designed to **optimize queries on song play analysis.** Our role is to create a **database schema** and **ETL pipeline** for this analysis.
-Then we'll test our database and ETL pipeline by running queries given by the analytics team from Sparkify and compare our results with their expected results.
+They need a data engineer to create a **Postgres** database with tables designed to **optimize queries on song play analysis.** My role is to create a **database schema** and **ETL pipeline** for this analysis.

 <a id="describe"></a>

 ## Description

-In this project, We'll apply the concepts learned in data modeling with Postgres and build an ETL pipeline using Python.
-We will define **fact and dimension tables** for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using **Python** and **SQL.**
+In this project, I will apply the concepts of data modeling with Postgres and ETL pipeline using Python.
+I will define **fact and dimension tables** for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using **Python** and **SQL.**